terhechte/CoreValue/Readme.md

 - [ ] support transformable: https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/Articles/cdNSAttributes.html
 - [ ] add jazzy for docs and update headers to have proper docs
 - [ ] document multi threading support via objectID
-- [ ] add fetchRequest support to batch get nsmanagedobjects for an array of value types in a quicker way
-- [ ] add more unit tests and clean up the current incarnation